DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>With a shriek of rage and impotent fury, Muriel spreads her wings and launches into the air.</p>
 </div>

-Each time Muriel takes damage from Ludmilla's ***vengeful ward*** feature, blood from her wounds spills onto the earth of Yester Hill below.
+Each time Muriel takes damage from Ludmilla's ***shroud of shadows*** feature, blood from her wounds spills onto the earth of Yester Hill below.
 Read:

 <div class=description>
 <p>Muriel's blood pours onto the ground, forming crimson pools in the muddy earth.
 As you watch, small black roots extrude from the wall of roots and pierce the pools' surface, bulges of liquid traversing the roots' length as they drink greedily of the spilled blood.</p>